mongodb/mongo-java-driver/driver-core/src/test/resources/transactions/README.rst

 Changelog
 =========

+:2019-05-15: Add operation level ``error`` field to assert any error.
 :2019-03-25: Add workaround for StaleDbVersion on distinct.
 :2019-03-01: Add top-level ``runOn`` field to denote server version and/or
              topology requirements requirements for the test file.
 Removes the